petterh/react-native-android-activity/README.md

 * Modules are picked up automatically.
 * There is no react application context; instead there is the react native bridge, which is initialized in the [`AppDelegate`](ios/Activity/AppDelegate.m) class.
+* Events are done somewhat differently.
+In Android we can just grab a `DeviceEventManagerModule.RCTDeviceEventEmitter` and fire away; in iOS it is necessary to subclass `RCTEventEmitter`.

 Here is a sample of an Objective-C class implementation with methods callable from JavaScript: